itcq/homelab/README.md

   * Switches:
 * Craigslist: https://craigslist.com
   * Craigslist is location based
+* Facebook Groups
+  * Facebook Groups are location based
+* LinkedIn
+  * It's possible you can get lucky through creating valuable connections you can start to obtain older/cheaper equipment.
+* Meet Ups
+  * It is not advised going to Meet Ups purely to obtain free or cheap equipment but this may be an avenue as well.

-Please Note: When you require physical hardware/equipment it will be important to follow specific guides and/or setup tutorials in relation to the specific model of equipment you obtain.
+Please Note: When you acquire physical hardware/equipment it will be important to follow specific guides and/or setup tutorials in relation to the specific model of equipment you obtain.

 For instance booting into the BIOS from different manufacturers may differ depending on the model.
 This is important to note when installing Operating Systems, Software, or other Firmware and miscellanious upgrades that may require booting from different media, like USBs or CD/DVD's, and/or booting from the network.

 When completing initial confirgurations or troubleshooting issues with specific hardware you will want to include in your Google searches: 'the "*issue*" plus "*model name/number*"'

+ie: "How to Boot to BIOS on a Dell PowerEdge R720"

 <!-- Prerequisites -->
 ## Prerequisites